Query

 • Evaluate the efficacy and fidelity of prevention strategies led through a variety of technical modalities

-• Articulate how to support students who choose not to use substances and those in recovery communities, using innovative strategies, based on a foundational theory, model, or adaptation
+• Articulate how to support students who choose not to use alcohol and other drugs and those in recovery communities, using promising theory-based strategies, and provide guidance for replication within a variety of settings.

 The Strategic Prevention Framework